 This is the code working behind the scenes on a website to tell the browser how a website should

 look.
-It includes items such as colours, text-formatting, image border etc. It tells the website how to behave if a certain action is selected e.g any text that is standard text should be font Arial, size 12 and black.
+It includes items such as colours, text formatting, image border etc. It tells the website how to behave if a certain action is selected e.g any text that is standard text should be in font Arial, size 12 and black.

 CTA (Call to Action)

-Specific areas on a website such as text, images, or buttons that calls the user to react in a specific way e.g moving from one page to another or take a predetermined action such as download a whitepaper, view items on sale, contact us etc.
+Specific areas on a website such as text, images, or buttons that call the user to react in a specific way e.g moving from one page to another or take a predetermined action such as downloading a whitepaper, viewing items on sale, contacting us etc.

 A collection of information (code and data) that is organised so it can be easily accessed, managed, queried and updated.

 Once a website has been designed, built, tested and signed off by our client, we will then deploy the website live onto a web server so anyone on the internet can access it.
-We tend to deploy weekday mornings (excluding Friday) so we can make any last minute changes if something unexpected occurs after we deploy.
+We tend to deploy on weekday mornings (excluding Friday) so we can make any last-minute changes if something unexpected occurs after we deploy.

 End User / Audience

 This is how we refer to our client’s clients.
-They are the person on the other side of the screen that are using your website.
+They are the users of the website.